itamae-kitchen/mruby-specinfra/README.md

 mruby-specinfra copies changes from upstream [mizzy/specinfra](https://github.com/mizzy/specinfra) using [update\_specinfra.rb](./update_specinfra.rb).

-Please submit patches to the upstream first when you need it in mruby-specinfra.
+Please submit a patch to the upstream first when you need it in mruby-specinfra.

 ## License